notawakestudio/NUSConnect-Docs/docs/CompetitiveAnalysis.md

   these questions.
 - A way to motivate students to participate in creation of exercise questions so that they can practice them before the exams.

-## **Scenarios**

-Have you ever done the following:

-1. Puzzled over a difficult question in past-year-papers/exercise and decided to google for something relevant.

 ## **Why Not xxx & Why Us**

 Here's our attempt to address the elephants in the room.